dpalmer-anl/AtomBridge/README.md

-﻿# Atombridge — STEM/TEM to CIF, fast
+﻿# AtomBridge — STEM/TEM to CIF

 Atombridge is a Streamlit app that helps you go from a PDF (with STEM/TEM figures) or a STEM/TEM image crop to valid crystal structures in CIF format.
 It combines: